 • Often the track record of the advisors are more relevant to consider than that of the fund manager, which often means less available objective data

-Venture capital funds are a subclass of private equity, but they focus on early-stage startups with global potential before these companies become profitable.
+Venture capital funds focus on early-stage startups with global potential before these companies become profitable.
 Therefore, venture capital is riskier but also has a higher expected return.
-The most typical sectors are tech, life sciences, clean energy, etc. Most of the VC funds in our list are also ESG funds, meaning that they consider environmental, social, and governance factors when choosing their investments (marked with a 🌳emoji).
+The most typical sectors are tech, AI, e-Commerce, life sciences, clean energy, etc. These funds typically don’t pay out annual dividends; instead, they focus on maximizing return at the exit.
+Risk profile is high risk and high expected return.
+Fund term is typically on the longer side, 8-10 years.

 Highlights: